-Within Zululand District there are a number of social issues, which if left unchecked, will impede growth and development within the Municipality.
+Within Zululand District there are several social issues, which if left unchecked, will impede growth and development within the Municipality.
 The critical social issues facing the District include:

 - High levels of poverty

 - Low education levels and unskilled people entering the job market.

-- Unemployment and job creation
+- o Unemployment and job creation

 - HIV AIDS and Health